Xeelley/AntViber/README.md

         Ant.Types.RichKeyboardButton('No-no-no', 'coolmenu:no'),
     ], 2)
 ])

+await Ant.sendMessage(userProfile, [
+    new Ant.Types.Location(41.2362873, -87.6504762),
+    new Ant.Types.Url('https://www.google.com'),
+])
 ```
-Here we are using builders instead of define `options` object.
+In first example we use builders instead of define `options` object.
 This code will send rich media with two buttons:

 <img src="assets/chat_02.jpg" align="center" width="300px">

+In second example we use types which don't need extra options.

+**Notice:** types without extra options can be used either as functions or as classes (with `new`).
+Types with extra options (`RichMedia`, `Keyboard`, `ReplyKeyboardButton`, `RichKeyboardButton`, `UrlKeyboardButton`) can't be used as classes for context lossing preventing.

 ## Rich media, payload data handling ##